scrom/Experiments/README.md

 If you're running in an environment that doesn't offer filesystem support (such as Heroku), you'll need to set up your own Redis data store (and it'll need to be password authenticated).
 Once you have a store available, set the following environment variables for your Redis data store
 - REDISSERVER (the addressable hostname of your redis server)
-- REDISPWD (the auth password of your redis server in plain text)
+- REDISPWD (the auth password of your redis server **in plain text at the moment - this needs securing**)
 - REDISPORT (the port number of your redis host)

 *If REDISERVER is _not_ set as an environment variable, the game will default to file-based game save data.*
-As of October 2014, Redis support is fully functional.
-Note, due to a few bugs in the node_redis javascript parser you must use the c-based hiredis parser in order to load saved games successfully.
-(A bit more work if you're developing in a Windows environment)
+As of October 2014, Redis support was fully functional.
+Sadly after upgrading in 2025 it needs fixing. (in progress) Note, due to a few bugs in the node_redis javascript parser you must use the c-based hiredis parser in order to load saved games successfully.
+(A bit more work if you're developing in a Windows environment) - I wonder if this is now fixed?!

 4: NodeJS may still have a default limit on the number of active http connections to 5.
 In order to support more connections, you'll need to set another environment variable (I think)...